aloklearning/py-categorizer/README.md

 - In order to make your main file executable, please install the package `pyinstaller`.
 There would be an absolute chances, that even after the command `pip3 install pyinstaller`, you will be seeing a problem as `pyinstaller command not found`.
 No worries, in order make things work, just do the following:

 ```
+# If you don't have pyinstaller installed, then run the pyinstaller installation command, else skip to second
 pip3 install pyinstaller
 python3 -m PyInstaller --onefile main.py
 ```